 Having concluded that the Strategic Hamlet Program had shifted the momentum of the war toward the Allies, the Americans and the South Vietnamese decided to rapidly expand the program across South Vietnam.

 The decision to move forward as rapidly as possible with the construction of new strategic hamlets appears to have originated with Robert McNamara.
 It is not known exactly why McNamara wanted to hurry the program.
 He, in consultation with the president, may have decided a successful resettlement program would defeat the Vietcong, or significantly diminish the level of violence in the South, by the fall of 1964, when Kennedy went up for reelection.
 No one in the administration doubted that progress in Vietnam would boost Kennedy’s chances of regaining the presidency for a second term.
-There was also a degree of collective impatience influencing the decision to rush the program’s implementation.
+There was also a degree of collective impatience permeating the White House.
 Kennedy’s people wanted to get the seemingly intractable war in Southeast Asia over with as soon as possible, so the administration could move on to other policy priorities.
 McNamara’s mechanistic world view may have come into play as well.
 The Secretary of Defense may have persuaded himself that a higher volume of American inputs (money and supplies) would produce a higher volume of positive South Vietnamese outputs (pacified peasants).

 Whatever the case, in early May 1962, the Secretary of Defense flew to South Vietnam to discuss with top South Vietnamese officials the acceleration of the resettlement program.
-On May 10, accompanied by Joint Chiefs of Staff Chair Lyman L. Lemnitzer, Commander-in-Chief Pacific Command (CINCPAC) Admiral Harry Felt, Military Assistance Command – Vietnam (MACV) head General Paul Harkins, and U.S. Ambassador to South Vietnam Frederick E. Nolting, Jr., McNamara met with Diem in the former French hill station of Dalat.
+On May 10, accompanied by Joint Chiefs of Staff Chair Lyman L. Lemnitzer, Commander-in-Chief Pacific Command (CINCPAC) Admiral Harry Felt, Military Assistance Command – Vietnam (MACV) head General Paul Harkins, and U.S. Ambassador to South Vietnam Frederick E. Nolting, Jr., McNamara met with Diem at the former French hill station of Dalat.
 During the course of the discussions, the Defense Secretary urged Diem to push the construction of new strategic hamlets, especially in the Mekong Delta.
 McNamara told Diem that if the GVN followed the Secretary of Defense’s advice, the United States would guarantee the delivery of the money and materials for such an expansion.
-To man the increased number of strategic hamlets, McNamara wanted the Self Defense Corps (SDC) and Civil Guard (CG) expanded from 65,000 men each to 80,000 SDCs and 72,000 CGs.
+To guard the increased number of strategic hamlets, McNamara wanted the Self Defense Corps (SDC) and Civil Guard (CG) expanded from 65,000 men each to 80,000 SDCs and 72,000 CGs.
 Seeing little reason to oppose McNamara’s suggestions, and recognizing that he and his cabal of Catholics would receive millions of additional dollars in aid, Diem agreed to both requests.
 In the months that followed, and with the Americans fully backing him, Diem pursued relocation with a fervor matched only by his religious convictions.

 Quickly constructing strategic hamlets, and hurriedly pushing the peasantry out of their original homes, was exactly the wrong thing to do.
 Reporter David Halberstam, who supported U.S. involvement in Vietnam, but who opposed some of the methods used to fight the war, commented, “…the success of the [strategic hamlet] program in the Delta rested largely on the strategy of building hamlets slowly, starting with one secure area and then slowly branching out and gathering other villages into a protective umbrella, thus creating a sense of mutual protection through interlocking units.
 But this type of construction never took place.
 Instead, hamlets went up helter-skelter, lacking any overall, Delta-wide plan of priorities.”